jmoseka/jmoseka/README.md

 <img src="banner.png" />

  ### 👩‍💻 About me
- Hi there, I'm Mila and I love to create visually captivating and functional websites that meet users and business needs.
-With a keen eye for detail and a love for clean code, I strive to deliver exceptional user experiences through my work.
+ Hi there, I'm Mila, and I have a genuine passion for building captivating web interfaces.
+With a keen eye for detail and a lover of writing clean, efficient code, I strive to deliver exceptional user experiences through my work.

-💻   I'm well-versed in ReactJS, Tailwindcss, Bootstrap, SASS, CSS, and I have hands-on experience with UI design tools like Figma, leveraging these technologies.
-I enjoy transforming designs into responsive and intuitive web interfaces that captivate users.
+💻   I'm well-versed in NextJS, ReactJS, Tailwindcss, Bootstrap, SASS, and CSS.
+Additionally, I have practical experience using UI design tools such as Figma.
+My joy lies in turning designs into web interfaces that are not only responsive but also create an engaging experience for users.

 ### What am I up to?